Assistant Professor of Computer Science

 PhD, Massachusetts Institute of Technology, 2013

-Ehsan received his PhD in 2013 from the Massachusetts Institute of Technology working with Rosalind Picard.
+Ehsan received his PhD in 2013 from the Massachusetts Institute of Technology.
 His PhD thesis - "Computers to Help with Conversations: Affective Framework to Enhance Human Nonverbal Skills" - was the first of its kind to demonstrate that it is possible for people to learn and improve their social skills by interacting with an automated system; the thesis was showcased at the MIT Museum as one of the most unconventional inventions at MIT.

 Areas of Interest:

-Human-Computer Interaction, Affective Computing, Interactive machine learning, Ubiquitous and mobile Computing and Assistive Technology.
+Human-Computer Interaction, Social Skills Training, Interactive machine learning, Ubiquitous Computing and Assistive Technology.